pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

     if k in f_locals
 )
 ```
 We will get to how this works later, from a few other examples that lead us to understanding `VariableTracker` and `VariableBuilder`.
-The important component here, for us, for now, is the invocation of a call onto `VariableBuilder`. `VariableBuilder`'s call implementation proxies into a function called `_wrap`, which in turn both constructs instances of `VariableTracker` and  calls `make_guards` on them.
+The important component here, for us, for now, is the invocation of a call into `VariableBuilder`. `VariableBuilder`'s call implementation proxies into a function called `_wrap`, which in turn both constructs instances of `VariableTracker` and  calls `make_guards` on them.
 More on that later.

 This mapping, in turn, is critical as each Variable has associated guards, which are then passed to `self.output`, the instance of `OutputGraph`, an fx tracer, mentioned in 4.2 of the section above.
 If you recall, this `OutputGraph`, stored in a variable called `output` is where our guards are stored before being passed on to become `GuardedCode`